GioPess/Riot-Quantitative-Research/README.md

 # Riot Quantitative Research
 Welcome to the official GitHub repository of the Quantitative Research Division of Riot Investment Society.
-This repository, Riot_Quantitative_Research, serves as a dynamic and interactive platform for sharing the code and research materials produced by our team.
+This repository serves as a dynamic and interactive platform for sharing the code and research materials produced by our team.

+For more information you can visit: [Our Team | Riot Investment Scoiety](https://www.riotsociety.info/our-team)

 ### About Us
 Riot Investment Society's Quantitative Research Division is dedicated to exploring and analyzing financial markets using quantitative methods.
-Our team focuses on developing innovative tools and models to understand market dynamics better and to provide insightful investment strategies.
+Our team focuses on developing innovative tools and models to better understand market dynamics and provide insightful investment strategies.

 ### Repository Contents
 In this repository, you will find: